-It’s a legal requirement for all blocks of flats (including houses converted into two or more flats) to have a Fire Risk Assessment of the communal areas only and examine the main doors to the individual flats.
-If there’s reason to doubt the structural fire protection of a block, a more intrusive assessment may be required.
-This may include opening up the structure of the building to check its fire resistance.
+It is a legal requirement for all blocks of flats (including houses converted into two or more flats) to have a Fire Risk Assessment of the communal areas only, this must include the front doors of individual flats.
+If there is reason to doubt the structural fire protection of a block of flats, a more intrusive investigation may be required before the Fire Risk Assessment can be produced, this may include opening up the structure of the building to check its fire resistance.

-The landlord is responsible for any aspects of health and safety relating to communal areas defined in the lease.
-When renting a property for its business, a tenant must carry out a health and safety risk assessment in the workplace and take action to remove any hazards.
+The landlord is responsible for all aspects of Health and Safety relating to the communal areas defined in the lease, this includes the Fire Risk Assessment.
+When renting a commercial property, the tenant must carry out a Health and Safety Risk Assessment in the workplace and take action to remove any hazards.

 Type 2 – Common parts only (destructive)

-Type 2 is an assessment of the common parts only as – with the Type 1 survey – but there is a degree of destructive investigation carried out.
-This will need a competent contractor both to open up the building and make good the damage after the investigation.
+This Fire Risk Assessment covers the same areas as the Type 1, except that there is a degree of destructive inspection involved, carried out on a sampling basis.
+This will require a competent contractor to be present, both to gain access to the elements and to make good any damage caused after the investigation.

 Type 3 – Common parts and flats (non-destructive)

 A Type 3 Fire Risk Assessment includes the work involved in Type 1 but goes beyond the scope of the Regulatory Reform (Fire Safety) order 2005 by considering the arrangements for means of escape and fire detection within (at least) a sample of the flats.
 The inspection of any flat is non-destructive, but the fire resistance of doors to rooms will be part of the assessment.

 A Type 3 Fire Risk Assessment may be required if there is reason to suspect serious risk to residents in the event of a fire in their flats, this could be due to the age of a building or due to unauthorised alterations.

 Type 4 – Common parts and flats (destructive)